HM Prison Woodhill

-HM Prison Woodhill is a Category A male prison, located in Milton Keynes, England.
-Woodhill Prison is operated by His Majesty's Prison Service.
+HM Prison Woodhill is a category B men's high security prison located in Milton Keynes, England.
+The prison is operated by His Majesty's Prison Service.
 A section of the prison is designated as a Young Offenders Institution.
 A Secure Training Centre is located next to the prison.

-One of its main roles is that of a local prison serving the a Crown Court centre and magistrates' courts.
-The prison holds remand and sentenced prisoners aged 18 and above.
-In addition, Woodhill is one of the eight national high-security prisons, holding Category A prisoners, some in the Close Supervision Centre.
+One of its main roles is that of a local prison serving the Crown Court and magistrates' courts.
+The prison holds sentenced prisoners aged 18 and above.
+In addition, Woodhill is one of the eight national high-security prisons, holding Category B with some Category A prisoners, Close Supervision Centre.

 History

 Woodhill Prison opened in 1992, with a further unit added to the complex in 1996.
 In 1998, one wing of the prison was re-designated as a Close Supervision Centre for prisoners who are amongst the most difficult and disruptive in the prison system.
 Two years later, an inspection report from Her Majesty's Chief Inspector of Prisons criticised conditions in the Close Supervision Centre, stating that inmates being held there were being deprived of mental stimulation and human contact.